 A reverse mortgage is a loan that allows senior homeowners aged 62 or older to borrow money based on the equity in their home.
 Payment can be made in a lump sum, monthly installments, or as a line of credit.
 Reverse mortgages have specific rules, can be complicated, and are often the source of scams targeting seniors.
 Be sure to speak with a financial advisor or work with a reputable bank before considering a reverse mortgage.

-If you’re a wartime veteran or the surviving spouse of one, the VA Aid and Attendance benefit can help pay for senior living costs.
+Some veterans and surviving spouses may qualify for VA Aid and Attendance benefits, which can help offset the cost of assisted living, memory care, or other long-term care services.
 This benefit is an additional pension for veterans and their families who need help with activities of daily living such as bathing, dressing, grooming, or feeding.

 Wrap-up